liuys-dase/PrettyCodeCopy/README.md

 ## Notes

 - The extension activates on first command execution (`activationEvents: onCommand`).
-- If the keybinding conflicts with other extensions or the OS, rebind `copyCodeWithContext.copy` in Keyboard Shortcuts.
+- If the keybinding conflicts with other extensions or the OS, rebind `PrettyCodeCopy.copy` in Keyboard Shortcuts.